CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 As we can see, each article is evaluated one after the other and if any fail, we stop the execution and revert the transaction.

 Internally, the deals are saved in the Deals contract.
-Each deal is composed out of 1...n Rules (the first mapping level) and each Rule is composed out of 1...n Articles (the second mapping level):
+Each deal is composed out of 1...n rules (the first mapping level) and each rule is composed out of 1...m articles (the second mapping level):

 ```
 /// @dev Mapping of Articles composing a particular deal (key = dealId, ruleId, ArticleId)